raember/bash-me/README.md

     echo "faulty execution"
 fi
 ```
+Or one could use the `case` clause to further evaluate a return value.

-Keep in mind that the checking of positive return values logs messages on the `$ll_warn` level.
+Keep in mind that the checking of unknown return values logs messages on the `$LL_WARN` level.

 ## Colors and formatting
 To make formatting easier, here are some constants to use while formatting strings: